 ATL Examples

-4. Billboards: Billboards are a type of out-of-home advertising, which is a form of above-the-line marketing.
+4. Billboards: Billboards are a type of out-of-home advertising or outdoor advertising, which is a form of above the line marketing.
 Billboards can be an effective way to reach a wide audience and can help increase brand awareness.

 BTL Examples

-1. Coupons: Coupons are a classic example of below-the-line marketing.
+1. Coupons: Coupons are a classic example of below the line marketing campaign.
 They offer businesses a cost-effective way to reach potential customers and can help increase sales.

 3. Trade shows: Trade shows are a type of event marketing, which is a form of below-the-line marketing.
 They offer businesses the chance to meet face-to-face with potential customers and can help build relationships.